liquidinvestigations/cluster/Readme.md

 It's designed to be easy to use on a fresh Linux machine, therefore it's somewhat opinionated.

-It will install everything in subfolders of the repository:

-* `./bin` - Consul, Vault and Nomad binaries
-* `./var` - cluster state and temporary files
-* `./etc` - configuration files

-The script generates a [supervisord][] configuration file in `./etc/supervisord.conf` that should be run with your

 [consul]: https://www.consul.io/
 [vault]: https://www.vaultproject.io/
 [nomad]: https://www.nomadproject.io/